vanakenm/tdd-workshop/PITCHME.md

 * What feels faster?
 A skateboard or a 747?
 What goes faster?
 * You'll use the time - writing tests or debugging it.
 Pick one.

 ---

+### Testing value

+* If it’s hard to read… it’s hard to test.
+* If it’s hard to test… it’s hard to use.
+* If it’s hard to test… you’re probably doing it wrong.
+* If it’s hard to test… take a look at the design and test it again !

+---